-Lenovo might not offer the products, services, or features discussed in this document in all countries.
+Lenovo may not offer the products, services, or features discussed in this document in all countries.
 Consult your local Lenovo representative for information on the products and services currently available in your area.

-Any reference to a Lenovo product, program, or service is not intended to state or imply that only that Lenovo product, program, or service might be used.
-Any functionally equivalent product, program, or service that does not infringe any Lenovo intellectual property right might be used instead.
+Any reference to a Lenovo product, program, or service is not intended to state or imply that only that Lenovo product, program, or service may be used.
+Any functionally equivalent product, program, or service that does not infringe any Lenovo intellectual property right may be used instead.
 However, it is the user's responsibility to evaluate and verify the operation of any other product, program, or service.

-Lenovo might have patents or pending patent applications covering subject matter described in this document.
-The furnishing of this document does not give you any license to these patents.
-You can send license inquiries, in writing, to:
+Lenovo may have patents or pending patent applications covering subject matter described in this document.
+The furnishing of this document is not an offer and does not provide a license under any patents or patent applications.
+You can send inquiries in writing to the following:

-Lenovo (United States), Inc. 1009 Think Place - Building One Morrisville, NC 27560 U.S.A.
+Lenovo (United States), Inc. 8001 Development Drive Morrisville, NC 27560 U.S.A.
 Attention: Lenovo Director of Licensing

 LENOVO PROVIDES THIS PUBLICATION "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF NON-INFRINGEMENT, MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
-Some jurisdictions do not allow disclaimer of express or implied warranties in certain transactions, therefore, this statement might not apply to you.
+Some jurisdictions do not allow disclaimer of express or implied warranties in certain transactions, therefore, this statement may not apply to you.

 This information could include technical inaccuracies or typographical errors.
 Changes are periodically made to the information herein; these changes will be incorporated in new editions of the publication.
-Lenovo might make improvements or changes in the product(s) or the program(s) described in this publication at any time without notice.
+Lenovo may make improvements and/or changes in the product(s) and/or the program(s) described in this publication at any time without notice.

-The products described in this document are not intended for use in implantation or other life support applications where malfunction might result in injury or death to persons.
+The products described in this document are not intended for use in implantation or other life support applications where malfunction may result in injury or death to persons.
 The information contained in this document does not affect or change Lenovo product specifications or warranties.
 Nothing in this document shall operate as an express or implied license or indemnity under the intellectual property rights of Lenovo or third parties.
 All information contained in this document was obtained in specific environments and is presented as an illustration.
-The result obtained in other operating environments might vary.
+The result obtained in other operating environments may vary.

-Lenovo might use or distribute any of the information you supply in any way it believes appropriate without incurring any obligation to you.
+Lenovo may use or distribute any of the information you supply in any way it believes appropriate without incurring any obligation to you.